maliksaqibahmad/maliksaqibahmad/README.md

-# Hi there, I'm Malik Saqib Ahmad! 👋
+# Hi there, I'm Saqib Malik! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in web development, open-source contributions, and learning new technologies.